lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial-gen2.rst

    mkdir apdb/
    make_apdb.py -c diaPipe.apdb.isolation_level=READ_UNCOMMITTED -c diaPipe.apdb.db_url="sqlite:///apdb/association.db"
-   ap_pipe.py repo --calib repo/calibs --rerun processed -c diaPipe.apdb.isolation_level=READ_UNCOMMITTED -c diaPipe.apdb.db_url="sqlite:///apdb/association.db" --id visit=123456 ccdnum=42 filter=g --template templates
+   ap_pipe.py repo --calib repo/calibs --rerun processed -c diaPipe.apdb.isolation_level=READ_UNCOMMITTED -c diaPipe.apdb.db_url="sqlite:///apdb/association.db" --id visit=123456^123457 ccdnum=42 filter=g --template templates

 In this case, a ``processed`` directory will be created within ``repo/rerun`` and the results will be written there.
 See :doc:`apdb` for more information on :command:`make_apdb.py`.

-This example command only processes observations that have a :ref:`dataId<subsection-ap-pipe-previewing-dataIds-gen2>` corresponding to visit 123456 and ccdnum 42 in with a filter called g.
+This example command only processes observations that have a :ref:`dataId<subsection-ap-pipe-previewing-dataIds-gen2>` corresponding to visits 123456 and 123457, with ccdnum 42 and the g filter.

 :doc:`lsst.ap.pipe <index>` supports ``dataId`` parsing, e.g., ``ccdnum=3^6..12`` will process
 ``ccdnums`` 3, 6, 7, 8, 9, 10, 11, and 12.